 Compared to buying a holiday rental house, glamping tent costs and average furnishing costs are significantly less.
 It also costs less to maintain your tent and operate a glamping business.

-Also, with regards to purchasing land, the best locations for a glamping business are typically in remote areas.
+Also, with regard to purchasing land, the best locations for a glamping business are typically in remote areas.
 These destinations are also less expensive than a popular coastal town or urban area where you will typically find other types of vacation rentals.
 Of course, this depends on how much land you intend to purchase.

 Since the startup and maintenance costs are less, you can expect higher profits.
 What’s more, you can also expect to see your ROI sooner.